 NNs with competing linear units tend to outperform those with non-competing nonlinear units, and avoid catastrophic forgetting through BP when training sets change over time (Srivastava et al., 2013).
-In this context, choosing a learning algorithm may be more important than choosing activation functions (Goodfellow et al., 2014a).
+In this context, choosing a learning algorithm may be more important than choosing activation functions (Goodfellow et al., 2014).
 Compare early RNNs with competing units for SL and RL (Schmidhuber, 1989b).
 To address overfitting, instead of depending on pre-wired regularizers and hyper-parameters (Hertz et al., 1991; Bishop, 2006), self-delimiting RNNs (SLIM NNs) with competing units (Schmidhuber, 2012) can in principle learn to select their own runtime and their own numbers of effective free parameters, thus learning their own computable regularisers (Sec.
-4.3, 5.7.3), becoming fast and slim when necessary.
+4.3, 5.6.3), becoming fast and slim when necessary.
 One may penalize the task-specific total length of connections (Legenstein and Maass, 2002) and communication costs of SLIM NNs implemented on the 3-dimensional brain-like multi-processor hardware to expected in the future.

-RmsProp (Tieleman and Hinton, 2012; Schaul et al., 2013) can speed up first order gradient descent methods (Sec.
-5.5, 5.7.2); compare vario- η (Neuneier and Zimmermann, 1996), Adagrad (Duchi et al., 2011) and Adadelta (Zeiler, 2012).
-DL in NNs can also be improved by transforming hidden unit activations such that they have zero output and slope on average (Raiko et al., 2012).
+RmsProp (Tieleman and Hinton, 2012; Schaul et al., 2013) can improve first order gradient descent methods (Sec.
+5.4, 5.6.2); compare vario- $\eta$ (Neuneier and Zimmermann, 1996), Adagrad (Duchi et al., 2011) and Adadelta (Zeiler, 2012).
 Many additional, older tricks (Sec.
-5.7.2, 5.7.3) should also be applicable to today's deep NNs; compare (Orr and Müller, 1998; Montavon et al., 2012).
+5.6.2, 5.6.3) should also be applicable to today's deep NNs; compare (Orr and Müller, 1998; Montavon et al., 2012).

-5.23 Consequences for Neuroscience
+5.22 Consequences for Neuroscience

 It is ironic that artificial NNs (ANNs) can help to better understand biological NNs (BNNs)-see the ISBI 2012 results mentioned in Sec.
-5.20 (Segmentation of Neuronal Structures in EM Stacks Challenge, 2012; Ciresan et al., 2012a).
+5.19 (Segmentation of Neuronal Structures in EM Stacks Challenge, 2012;

+Ciresan et al., 2012a).
 The feature detectors invented by deep visual ANNs should also be highly predictive of what neuroscientists will find in deep layers of BNNs.
 While the visual cortex of BNNs may use a quite different learning algorithm, its objective function to be minimised must be similar to the one of visual ANNs.
 Compare (Lee et al., 2007b; Yamins et al., 2013).